-Spectrum can use a variety of information on the device to create connections, if available on the device.
+Spectrum can use a variety of information, if they're available, on the device to create connections.

 A. How Spectrum uses SAT to resolve connections:

-The MAC address should correspond to only 1 IF on the other device.
+The MAC address should correspond to only 1 interface (IF) on the other device.
 These come from the bridge MIB (or q-Bridge MIB).

 B. How Spectrum uses CDP to resolve connections:

 1. Both devices must be modelled on the same landscape